 The development and commercialization of drugs and therapeutic biologics is highly competitive.
 Our product candidates, if approved, will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetration.
 Most of our competitors have significantly greater resources, including financial, technical, manufacturing, marketing, sales, supply, human resources, or general experience than we do and we may not be able to successfully compete.
 We compete with a variety of multinational biopharmaceutical companies, specialized biotechnology companies and emerging biotechnology companies, as well as with technologies and product candidates being developed at universities and other research institutions.
 Our competitors have developed, are developing or will develop product candidates and processes competitive with our product candidates and processes.
 Competitive therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments, including those based on novel technology platforms, that enter the market.
 We believe that a significant number of products are currently under development, and may become commercially available in the future, for the treatment of conditions for which we are trying, or may try, to develop product candidates.
 There is intense and rapidly evolving competition in the biotechnology, biopharmaceutical and antibody and immunoregulatory therapeutics fields.
-While we believe that our XpressCF[®] and XpressCF+[®] platforms, associated intellectual property and our scientific and technical know-how give us a competitive advantage in this space, competition from many sources exists or may arise in the future.
+While we believe that our XpressCF® and XpressCF+® platforms, associated intellectual property and our scientific and technical knowhow give us a competitive advantage in this space, competition from many sources exists or may arise in the future.
 Our competitors include larger and well-funded biopharmaceutical, biotechnological and therapeutics companies, including large and specialty companies focused on cancer immunotherapies and ADCs, as well as numerous small and mid-cap companies.
-Moreover, we also competie with cur
+Moreover, we also compete with current and future therapeutics developed at research-stage biotechnology companies, universities and other research institutions.

 We are aware of several companies that are developing ADCs, cytokine derivatives, bispecific antibodies and cancer immunotherapies, including companies developing ADCs directed to the same target as luvelta.
-For example, Immunogen recently received approval for a folate receptor α targeted ADC, mirvetuximab soravtansine (Elahere[®]).
-In addition, large pharmaceutical companies and smaller biotechnology companies are developing other ADCs; and we anticipate more FoIR α -targeting ADCs and other potential FoIR α -targeting modalities to be evaluated in the clinic in the coming years.
-Further, other companies may develop ADCs targeting receptors other than folate receptor α for the treatment of the same indications for which we are developing luvelta.
+For example, Immunogen recently received approval for a folate receptor $\alpha$ targeted ADC, mirvetuximab soravtansine (Elahere®).
+In addition, large pharmaceutical companies and smaller biotechnology companies are developing other ADCs; and we anticipate more FolR $\alpha$ -targeting ADCs and other potential FolR $\alpha$ -targeting modalities to be evaluated in the clinic in the coming years.
+Further, other companies may develop ADCs targeting receptors other than folate receptor $\alpha$ for the treatment of the same indications for which we are developing luvelta.
 Many of these companies are well-capitalized and, in contrast to us, have significant clinical experience, and may include our existing or future collaborators.
 In addition, these companies compete with us in recruiting scientific and managerial talent.